-Complaints about Hackney Carriage or Private Hire vehicles, drivers or operators
+Complaints about Hackney Carriage or Private Hire vehicles and/or drivers

 If this does not resolve the matter and you would like us to investigate a complaint about an incident involving a driver, vehicle or operator, please complete the form below and return it to us either by email.

 When to complain to the police

-If your complaint is in relation to an alleged offence, such as reckless driving or sounding of a horn, you should complain to Hertfordshire Police by calling 101.
+If your complaint is in relation to an alleged offence, such as reckless driving, you should complain to Hertfordshire Police by calling 101.

 If you believe that you left an item of property in a taxi or private hire vehicle, and you pre-booked your journey, we recommend that you first contact the operator you booked with, as they can check with the driver to see if anything was left in the vehicle, and will often hold property for a short time for you to collect.